cheat-sheets/game-theory-cheat-sheet/README.md

    - everyone votes for the first or second, and the loser is eliminated.

 **Condorcet winner** - an outcome that is preferred to every other outcome in pairwise majority-rule comparison.
-It doesn't exist when there is a **Condorcet cycle** i.e. a situation when A defeats B, B defeats C and C defeats A.
+It doesn't exist when there is a **Condorcet cycle** e.g. a situation when A defeats B, B defeats C and C defeats A.

 **Condorcet consistency** - if there is a Condorcet winner it must be selected by the social choice function.